 As challenger banks continue to increase their market share and with economic uncertainty looming, many will be making plans to develop the debt management function of their businesses.
-Having concentrated heavily on the development of apps and service expansion, the expected downturn and rising household debt will divert attention towards meeting the needs of customers in arrears and ensuring revenue is not adversely affected by inefficient debt collection processes.
+Having concentrated on the development of apps and customer acquisition, some attention will now need to be diverted towards the needs of customers in arrears and ensuring revenue is not adversely affected by inefficient debt collection processes.

-Challengers start with a distinct advantage, not being held back by incumbent debt management systems from the pre-digital age or by ingrained notions of how indebted customers should journey through the collections process.
-When looking externally for a supplier, technologically and ethically there couldn’t be a better cultural fit between new banking and fintech companies.
-The latest digital collections applications use the same API, cloud-based technology stack that challenger banks are built on.
-Both entities start with the needs of the customer as the basis for everything they do.
-The question arises, to use in-house development teams or collections specialists to build collections software?
+New banks start with a distinct advantage, they are not held back by incumbent debt management systems from the pre-digital age or by ingrained notions of how indebted customers should journey through the collections process.
+Technologically and ethically there is a good cultural fit between new banking and fintech companies and this gives challengers the edge when it comes to scaling their collections capacity.

 Considerations- resources, knowledge and time

-Development resources are likely to be fully engaged with expansion into new areas of banking and providing new products (including credit) as well as scaling up to accommodate new customers and territories.
-As this is the clear priority, it may not be feasible to redirect part of the development team to build an enterprise-wide collection solution, diverting these resources from core business needs.
+Internal development resources are likely to be fully engaged with expansion into new areas of banking and providing new products (including credit) as well as scaling up to accommodate new customers and territories.
+As this is the clear priority, it may not be feasible to redirect the necessary resource from the development team to build an enterprise-wide collections solution.

 The three R’s- reputation, ratings and regulation

-FCA regulation ensuring customers in vulnerable circumstances are identified and treated fairly has caused a stir in the collections space but these concerns have been growing for many years.
-It is imperative to learn from trusted sources and to be open to advice and direction from front line agencies so that a mature understanding of vulnerability in all its forms is arrived at.
+FCA regulation ensuring customers in vulnerable circumstances are identified and treated fairly has caused a stir in the collections space over the last few years.
+The sector has listened to advice from front line agencies so that a mature understanding of vulnerability in all its forms can be embedded in the latest systems.

-Getting this right is crucial for maintaining the enviable customer satisfaction ratings that new banks enjoy.
-This gets incrementally more challenging as customers come into contact with collections operations and as financial uncertainty begins to bite.
-Transparency and clarity in debt collection procedure and practice can protect against damage to reputation and against tragic outcomes when difficult individual cases meet an inadequate process.
+Getting this right is crucial for maintaining the enviable customer satisfaction ratings that new banks enjoy, as it gets incrementally more challenging as customers come into contact with collections operations and as financial uncertainty begins to bite.
+The transparency and clarity customers value has to carry through into debt management provision if reputation and ratings are to be sustained even under the most stressful circumstances.

 An alternative..” that’s totally transparent, treats people fairly, and caters to the way we all actually live our lives.”
 Tom Blomfield, Monzo

-Debt management is a specialised, highly regulated and sensitive area of the business where challengers can significantly differentiate their approach from competitors saddled with limited and archaic legacy systems.
-Balancing the desire to stay in control of software development against the immediacy and experience-based functionality of a third party solution will be a major consideration in the coming months.
+Debt management is a specialised, highly regulated and sensitive area of the business where challengers can significantly differentiate their approach from competitors saddled with limited thinking and archaic legacy systems.
+These processes need to be in place sooner rather than later for revenue flow to be maintained and for customers to receive the service they expect.